Actor. Educator. Director.

 Committed to "being the change", she is an ally to students and colleagues in Black, Latinx, LGBTQIA+, and Indigenous communities.
 She believes as an ally, her role is to call out white supremacy in our systems, our culture, and in our own worldviews.

 Enjoy learning more about Julia by visiting this site.
-Please reach out if she be contribute to the success of your next project as actor, director or educator.
+Please reach out if she can contribute to the success of your next project as actor, director or educator.